Malinchristina/p1breathbodyspirit/README.md

 * Missing header on second sections on about page.
 Fixed as hidden.
 * Stray end tag on contact page.
 Fixed by deleting it.
 * The frameborder attribute on the iframe element is obsolete.
 Fixed by deleting it in html.
 * Element caption not allowed as child of element table in this context.
+Fixed by deleting one caption and adding text as h3 and p and style it.
 * Element div not allowed as child of element ul in this context.
 Relates to footer.
 Fixed.

 ### Deployment